 Step 4: Add Primary and Secondary Categories

-> You can select up to 10 categories for your Google My Business listing.
+You can select up to 10 categories for your Google Business Profile listing.
 First, pick the primary category that best describes your business.
 Then, you can add up to nine more secondary business categories.

-> More does not always equal better.
+More does not always equal better.
 Make sure that you’re getting specific when selecting these predetermined categories.
 This helps lower your competition pool by making sure you show up in relevant searches.
 Remember, it’s all about local intent when it comes to search.

-> Another perk of this is that you can add features to your Google My Business profile that are specific to your business listings.
+Another perk of this is that you can add features to your Google Business Profile profile that are specific to your business listings.
 For example, profiles listed as Restaurants have the option to add buttons for booking reservations or viewing the menu right from Google Maps.

-> Step 5: Get Specific With Your Description
+Step 5: Get Specific With Your Description

-> Get as specific as you can with your business description for your Google My Business profile.
+Get as specific as you can with your business description for your Google Business Profile profile.
 You want to provide as much information as you can to your customers and for Google to understand what products or services you offer.
 This is a great opportunity to share how your business benefits your customers.

-> Remember how we mentioned not to use any keywords in your business name that doesn’t appear in real life?
+Remember how we mentioned not to use any keywords in your business name that doesn’t appear in real life?
 Here’s where you can put those keywords!
 We recommend focusing on one or two keywords in your description.

 What you should not include here are any sales, offers, or links.
 Doing so goes against Google’s policy.